-All beginner coaches in the U5-U8 age divisions should have a Level 1 certificate (Equivalent to USSF Mod 1).
+All beginner coaches in the U5-U8 age divisions should attend a Level 1 clinic (Equivalent to USSF Mod 1).
 SNSA offers a Level 1 class prior to the beginning of each season.

 In most cases, Level 1 attendees are parents who volunteer or are volunteered to act as coaches when their children first start to play soccer.
 For those parents who have limited or no playing experience, the position of coach understandably can be quite intimidating.
 The function of the Level 1 course is to help remove some of that fear by providing the information a coach requires to teach the game at this most important level.
 The course emphasis is on age appropriate training and management of young players.
 At this early stage of development for both the coach and the player, the players will learn much more about the game itself than from the coach.

-All coaches of teams in the U9-U12 age divisions should have a Level 2 certificate (Equivalent to USSF Mod 2).
+All coaches of teams in the U9-U12 age divisions should attend a Level 2 clinic (Equivalent to USSF Mod 2).
 SNSA offers a Level 2 class prior to the beginning of each season.

 For all coaches of modified soccer (small-sided games).
 Course emphasizes basic information related to U9-U12, including warm-up, psychology of these age groups , methods of coaching, team management, prevention and care of injuries, laws of the game.